mahmuttaskiran/Opcon/README.md

 Personally, I don't have time to do these things.
 If anyone has, feel free to contribute, it will be good to see Opcon on the Play Store again.

 ## Download APK
 If you wanna examine Opcon, you can [download the .apk](https://github.com/mahmuttaskiran/Opcon/raw/master/store_presence/opcon-release.apk) and install.
-But don't forget, some functionality needs SMS and CALL_LOG permission, will not work as expected.
+But don't forget, some functionality needs SMS and CALL_LOG permission will not work as expected.

 ## What is Opcon
 It is a messaging application.
 And it is more than a messaging application.
 Opcon offers to user some new features like Notifier and Profile Updater.
-Let's think about an alarm application.
+To explain Option,  let's think about an alarm application.
 An alarm application wants to you to answer this question: "When and how do i wake you up?".
 Opcon asks "Whom shall I inform about the events whose mobile phone notifies?"
 That's all!

 ## Features
 * Text messaging<br>